iAgro Handbook

 In this section you can see the list of surveys with date performed on the field in question and the number of acquisitions present in the individual survey.

-In this section you can see the field data entered by the user when it was created, i.e., the name, crop type, row spacing (if any), field perimeter, and field area in acres.
+In this section you can see the field data entered by the user when it was created, i.e. the name, crop type, row spacing (if any), field perimeter and its area in hectares.

 Report

-In this section it is possible to export in tabular format the results of the acquisitions made in all the surveys associated with the selected field.
+In this section you can export in tabular format the results of the acquisitions made in all the surveys associated with the selected field.
 You can choose which reliefs to export, based on the given date.
 The exported excel sheet will have one page for each survey, and each page will contain a number of rows corresponding to the results of the acquisitions performed in that specific survey.

 The individual Survey panel has 3 sections: Acquisitions, Maps, Survey Data.